bnw/busytex-async/README.md

 * Initializing the in-memory filesystem with stubs (aka empty files) for all files in a TexLive installation is slow (~ 15s).
   Instead, one could try to populate the file stubs in the in-memory filesystem on demand (like we do with the files).
   Most likely, this would require patching `libc` functions used to list directories (`fopen`, `open`, ...?).
+* Investigate strange Tab-Crashes in Firefox.
+Chrome on Mac and Android works fine, tho.
+* Publish to the npm registry.
+For now, one can use the tarball npm package from the [releases](https://github.com/bnw/busytex-async/releases/).